From the NFL Yiddish Playbook

 Gefilte fish is a dish.

-You can put it in the skin.
+You can put it back in its skin,

 But it won’t be a fish agin.